okyeron/torii/README.md

 Row 8 buttons are the sequence steps

 Rows 1-7 are a level amount for filter per step
+Row 7 will clear the env amount if hit while selected

 For sequences longer than 16, scroll the grid side to side with E2